flowdock/api-docs/docs/Integration-Guide.md

 <div id="/a-great-integration"></div>
 ## What does a great integration look like?

 The best Flowdock integrations are with other work-related web apps.
 These third party apps send activity updates to Flowdock.
 A great integration with a project management tool will send updates when items are created, updated or commented on.

 For example, our Zendesk integration sends updates to Flowdock whenever a new customer support ticket is created, someone replies to a ticket or updates its status.
 Each new update can include both a message ("ticket was updated") and a new updated state for the ticket.

 <div id="/components-of-a-message"></div>
 ## The components of an integration message
-***TODO add legend***

 ![A support ticket from Zendesk with legend](https://raw.githubusercontent.com/flowdock/api-docs/master/images/lifespan-of-a-support-ticket-legend.png)

 When presenting your app's items in Flowdock as a thread, you can use these great features: